burnoutjs/burnoutjs/README.md

 - Set different styles for all avatar sides.
 - Register blocks for collisions with avatar (with configurable callbacks).
 - Register blocks for avatar over (with configurable callbacks).
-- Set keyboard commands for control the avatar into the map.
+- Set multiple type of controls using plugins.
 - Developer mode for easily style the map.
 - Easily access to map, view, avatar and blocks DOM references.